 - Q. Will we have to wait until the official declaration date of a dividend before a decision is made about option adjustment? - A. Not necessarily.
-The adjustment panels will be motivated to make their adjustment decisions as soon as practicable.
-The panels may decide it is appropriate to base a decision on the company's press release or similar announcement, in advance of the formal declaration date.
+OCC intends to make adjustment decisions as soon as practicable.
+OCC may decide it is appropriate to base a decision on the company's press release or similar announcement, in advance of the formal declaration date.
 Of course, if this is done, the adjustment decision would be appropriately conditional.
 For example, "if declared and paid as described in the press release, then...."

 For example, suppose a company announces its intention in a press release to pay a special dividend, but this dividend is contingent on shareholder approval or other conditions.
 Until the conditions are met, it will not be officially declared.
 Under the policy, it will be easy to see if the dividend meets the size criterion: would it yield \$12.50 per contract?
-If "yes", then if the adjustment panel determines it is a non-ordinary dividend, investors will immediately know an adjustment will occur if the dividend is actually declared.
+If "yes", then OCC may determine and announce it is a non-ordinary dividend if the dividend is approved by shareholders, and investors will immediately know an adjustment will occur if the dividend is actually declared.

 - Q. If an adjustment is called for, how will it be done? - A. There are two methods of adjustment: 1) simply reduce the strike prices by the amount of the dividend.
-This is the preferred method and will normally be used if the exact dividend amount in known is advance of the ex-date.
+This is the preferred method and will normally be used if the exact dividend amount is known in advance of the ex-date.
 2) If the exact dividend amount is not known or if strike reduction would result in a strike of zero or less, then the amount of the dividend will be added as a cash component to the option deliverable.
 When this is done, an option symbol change normally occurs.